 Keyword Researcher Pro

-A Windows software spplication that generates Long Tail Keywords, imports CSV files from the Google Keyword Planner, and helps you create SEO-Optimized content.
+A Windows App that generates Long-Tail Keywords, imports Google Keyword Planner CSVs, and helps you create SEO-Optimized content.

 Clever YouTube Plugin

 A WordPress Plugin that enables you to embed YouTube videos on your website in a stylish way.

 A Windows App that helps you block distracting websites, time your work sessions, and improve your focus.